 BELT LEVEL REQUIREMENT SUMMARY

-1. Demonstrating an understanding of a good example in one's best effort in class and a serious attitude towards training.
+Demonstrating an understanding of a good example in one's best effort in class and a serious attitude towards training.

-1. Earning the Required number of classes pertaining to one's Belt level.
+Earning the Required number of classes pertaining to one's Belt level.

 FOR STUDENTS AGE 12 AND UNDER:

-CANDIDATE STRIPES:
+CANDIDATE BELTS:

 FOR THE 1st DEGREE BLACK BELT LEVEL

-If a student fails to complete the six-month probationary requirement within a year of testing, he/she will be required to re-test in order to receive official Ranking and certification.
+If a student fails to complete the six-month probationary requirement within a year of belt testing, he/she will be required to re-test in order to receive official Ranking and certification.

-FOR STUDENTS AGE 18 YEARS AND UNDER:
+FOR STUDENTS AGE 18 AND UNDER:

-1. Maintaining a minimum 3.0 GPA (Grade Point Average) in school, absent of failing any classes.
+Maintaining a minimum 3.0 GPA (Grade Point Average) in school, absent of failing any classes.

 SUMMARY FOR THE 1ST GUP

-Must be a minimum of 10 years of age, and attended a minimum of 90 classes per year, with four years minimum time in grade from the beginning White belt rank, as well as be training on a regular basis.
+Must be a minimum of 10 years of age, and attended a minimum of 90 classes per year, with four years minimum time-in-grade from the beginning White belt rank, as well as be training on a regular basis.

 Kicking Techniques:

-Must demonstrate high proficiency in all Basic kicks, as well as perform all the required Advanced kicking techniques.
+Must demonstrate a high proficiency in all Basic kicks, as well as perform all the required Advanced kicking techniques.

 Side Kick: Pivot, Chambering knee and foot up across body before thrusting from the hip